Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

    _Type 1 inhibitor: Inhibitors interact with VEGF.
 When the distance between an inhibitor and a VEGF is within a pre-defined threshold, the VEGF will be removed from the system after a pre-defined amount of time._

    _Type 2 inhibitor: Inhibitors interact with blood vessels through spatial proximity and compete with VEGF.
-Within a pre-defined radius, if the averaged distance of the inhibitors near the blood vessel cell is smaller than that of the VEGFs near the same blood vessel cell, no new blood vessel cell will grow from it._
+If inhibitor binds to a blood vessel cell, no new blood vessel cells will grow from it._

 &nbsp;
 ### 4) Model Parameters and Initialization